As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 Helena: *dully* Do it.

-The death of Helena.
-We all knew it was going to have to happen, but nobody expected it to be so soon, or so sudden.
+- The death of Helena.
+It was going to have to happen, but it came sooner and was sudden.
 And the fact that even as she stands there covered in blood, having just beating the ever-loving crap out of Sarah, with absolutely nothing left to lose, Helena is still lost and confused and afraid.
 She only ever wanted to be loved... but she's too dangerous to be allowed to run free with no one to control her, and she doesn't understand.

 Cosima: I'm sick, Delphine.